bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

     struct Entity(u64);
     ```

-Now lets see how this works in practice!
+Now let's see how this works in practice!

 ## Your First System